-What investments are included under "#2 Other", what is their purpose are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+What investments are included under "#2 Other", what is their purpose

 The fund's "other" investments include cash, cash equivalent and derivatives.
 The allocation to such assets may increase in extreme market conditions as stated in the "Investment restrictions" section in the general part.
 Where relevant, minimum environmental or social safeguards apply to the underlying securities.